Ramesh Jarkiholi

-Ramesh Jarkiholi (born 1 May 1960) an Indian politician, former minister of Water Resources in the Government of Karnataka, between 2020 and 2021.
+Ramesh Laxmanrao Jarkiholi (born 1 May 1960) an Indian politician, former minister of Water Resources in the Government of Karnataka, between 2020 and 2021.
 As member of the Bharatiya Janata Party (BJP), he represents Gokak in the Karnataka Legislative Assembly.
 He previously served as the Minister for Municipal Administration.

 Jarkiholi is a six-time member of the Karnataka Legislative Assembly.
 In June 2016, he was inducted into the Siddaramaiah-led government of Karnataka as a cabinet minister.
 He held the Small Scale Industries Ministry portfolio.
 He was disqualified from the assembly as per the anti-defection law in 2019, but was re-elected to the assembly on a BJP ticket in December 2019.

 Early life

 Jarkiholi was born in Belgaum in 1960 to a prominent sugarcane growing family and businessman Laxmanrao Jarkiholi.
 He is from Valmiki Nayaka community designated as a Scheduled Tribe in India's reservation system.
 His 4 siblings are all also in politics, 3 with Congress and 2 with BJP.